jmdisuanco/react-fn-component-boilerplate/README.md

         - React Hooks
             - useContext `so components deep on the tree can easily access the state`
             - useState
-            - useLayoutEffect `sample implementation so things like animejs can work its magic`
             - immutability via `immutable-helper `